Vyral/base-template/_posts/2018-08-13-what-should-you-know-before-buying-a-new-construction-home.md

 ---
 layout: post
-title: What Should You Know Before Buying a New Construction Home
+title: What Should You Know Before Buying a New Construction Home?
 tags:
   - Home Buyer Tips
 excerpt: >-